divyanshraj0408/HomeNet-Honeypot/README.md

 # 🛡️ HomeNet Honeypot

-**HomeNet Honeypot** is a beginner-friendly security project to help you monitor and visualize potential intrusion attempts on your home Wi-Fi network.
+**HomeNet Honeypot** is a tool to help you monitor and visualize potential intrusion attempts on your home Wi-Fi network.
 It uses [Cowrie](https://github.com/cowrie/cowrie), a medium-interaction SSH/Telnet honeypot, and visualizes attack data in a custom Flask + Chart.js web dashboard.

 ---